-At the time of inspection, the property was found to be in a reasonable condition having regard to age and character.
-Internally, the property has been well maintained in recent times.
-Externally, the building is showing signs of weathering consistent with age.
+At the time of inspection the property was found to be in a reasonable order having regard to age and character.
+A number of items noted as requiring attention and repairs should be carried out in the early course to prevent further damage to the property.

-As with all properties of this age/style a degree of ongoing maintenance should be anticipated.
+As with all properties of this age/style a degree of ongoing maintenance should be anticipated, paying particularly attention to the external build fabric.

-Evidence of settlement/movement has affected the building reflected by cracking in the communal stairwell.
+Evidence of settlement/movement has affected the building reflected by the floors running off level and previous structural repairs carried out to the building.
 On the basis of a single inspection this appears longstanding with no evidence of recent movement apparent.